-Flora Klein’s abstract paintings are animated and many-layered.
+Flora Klein’s abstract paintings are vivid and multi-layered.
 She proceeds according to distinct criteria, guided by her interest in the structuring of pictorial space and the relationship between color, movement, and surface.
-Her oeuvre can be divided into constantly shifting phases shaped by a succession of selected formal and painterly gestures.
-Her practice emerges from a tension between resolute focus and openness, between intuitive action and self-critical observation.
+Her oeuvre can be divided into constantly evolving phases, each of which is characterized by particular formal and painterly gestures.
+Klein's practice emerges from a tension between resolute focus and openness, between intuitive action and self-critical observation.
 These supposed opposites generate the driving force behind her serial works and shape her distinctive style.

-This catalogue is being published in connection with the exhibition Heat (July 9–November 19, 2023) at Kunsthaus Glarus.
-For this show, individual works were selected from different phases of Klein’s oeuvre (2013–2023) and shown together in new constellations for the first time.
-The publication takes a chronological approach, presenting the different phases in separate chapters.
-The essays by Inka Meissner, Melanie Ohnemus, and Kristian Vistrup Madsen offer insights into Klein’s practice, analyze aspects of her oeuvre in different contexts, and discuss contemporary abstract painting.
+This catalogue is being published in connection with the exhibition "Heat" (July 9–November 19, 2023) at Kunsthaus Glarus.
+For this show, individual works were culled from different phases of Klein’s oeuvre (2013–2023) and shown together in new constellations for the first time.
+The publication takes a chronological approach, presenting the different work phases in separate chapters.
+The essays by Inka Meißner, Melanie Ohnemus, and Kristian Vistrup Madsen offer insights into Klein’s practice, analyze aspects of her oeuvre in different contexts, and discuss contemporary abstract painting.

 HOME